 This blog is a guideline, and if you are not sure of how to approach this discussion with an HR department, it can be very useful for an IMG Connect consultant to assist with the negotiations to ensure that your experience is always taken into account.

-NHS Pay Scales in Scotland
+NHS Pay Scales in Wales

 Doctors in Training